19hours/sg-statutes/Acts/Legal Profession Act.md

 (c) as to the opening and keeping by every solicitor who is a sole trustee, or who is co-trustee only with one or more of his partners, clerks or servants, of an account at a bank for moneys of any trust of which he is such a sole trustee or co-trustee;

-(d) as to the keeping by every such solicitor of accounts containing particulars and information as to moneys received, held or paid by him for or on account of any such trust; and
+(d) as to the keeping by every solicitor referred to in paragraph (c) of accounts containing particulars and information as to moneys received, held or paid by him for or on account of any trust referred to in that paragraph;

+[19/2008 wef 19/09/2008]

+(da) as to the circumstances in which, and the manner by which, the Council may prohibit a solicitor from authorising or effecting any withdrawal of money from any account referred to in paragraph (a) or (c), whether such withdrawal is authorised or effected by the solicitor signing any cheque or other instrument or otherwise; and

+[19/2008 wef 19/09/2008]

 (e) empowering the Council to take such action as may be necessary to enable them to ascertain whether or not the rules are being complied with.

 [19/2008 wef 19/09/2008]

-(2) Such rules may provide for the manner in which the matters referred to in subsection (1) shall apply to law corporations or to limited liability law partnershipsor to Joint Law Ventures or Formal Law Alliances registered under Part IXA.
+(2) Such rules may provide for the manner in which the matters referred to in subsection (1) shall apply to law corporations or to limited liability law partnerships.

+[41/2005 wef 04/12/2006]

+[19/2008 wef 19/09/2008]

 [4/2000]

+(2A) Such rules shall apply only to Singapore law practices and solicitors practising therein.

+[19/2008 wef 19/09/2008]

 (3) Such rules shall not come into operation until they have been approved by the Chief Justice who may if he thinks fit consult any of the other Judges before giving his approval.